-Enterprise Architect has a number of facilities that can be used to model scope depending on the type of depiction required.
-Probably the most simple is the use of a Boundary element which can be used to separate elements that are part of the scope - inside the Boundary and those that are not part of the scope -outside the boundary.
-The Boundary element is also formally part of the Unified Modeling Language (UML) and can be used to define a system boundary as part of a Use Case diagram where the Use Cases lie inside the Boundary and the Actors lie outside.
-Scope can also be modeled using Features which are used to define conditions a system must have and are typically arranged hierarchically.
-The features can be defined in the Project Browser and also displayed on a Requirements Diagram.
+Enterprise Architect has a number of facilities that can be used to model scope, depending on the type of depiction required.
+The most simple is the use of a Boundary element to separate elements that are part of the scope - inside the Boundary - and those that are not part of the scope - outside the boundary.
+The Boundary element is also formally part of the Unified Modeling Language (UML) and can be used to define a system boundary as part of a Use Case diagram, where the Use Cases lie inside the Boundary and the Actors lie outside.
+Scope can also be modeled using Features, which are used to define conditions a system must have and which are typically arranged hierarchically.
+The Features can be defined in the Browser window and also displayed on a Requirements diagram.

-A feature Hierarch can be created using the Project Browser without the need to create a diagram.
-A system Feature is a good way to capture the high level capabilities of a system and these can be created directly in the Project Browser.
-Additional features can be added under each first level feature creating a second level of features.
-These second level features can have features nested under them creating a third level.
+A Feature hierarchy can be created using the Browser window without the need to create a diagram.
+A system Feature is a good way to capture the high level capabilities of a system; these can be created directly in the Browser window.
+Additional Features can be added under each first level Feature creating a second level of features.
+These second level Features can have Features nested under them creating a third level.
 The resulting tree of Features provides a useful way of describing system scope that can be presented to and reviewed by stakeholders.
-It is sometimes useful to list out-of-scope Features and a separate package could be created in the Project Browser to contain these.
+It is sometimes useful to list out-of-scope Features - a separate Package could be created in the Browser window to contain these.

-Requirements diagrams can be used to create a hierarchy of system features.
-A system Feature is a good way to capture the high level capabilities of a system and these can be broken down to a number of levels using a tree structure using an Aggregation or Composition Relationship.
+Requirements diagrams can be used to create a hierarchy of system Features.
+A system Feature is a good way to capture the high level capabilities of a system, which can be broken down to a number of levels using a tree structure using an Aggregation or Composition Relationship.
 This provides a compelling representation of scope that can be reviewed by the stakeholders and used as a guide through the initiative.
-Gaps and out-of-scope features should be identified as early as possible and the tree amended to reflect these.
-Out of Scope features could be left as part of the tree but annotated in some way to indicate that they are out of scope such as by using a stereotype or by using color with a diagram legend.
+Gaps and out-of-scope Features should be identified as early as possible and the tree amended to reflect these.
+Out of Scope Features could be left as part of the tree but annotated in some way to indicate that they are out of scope such as by using a stereotype or by using color with a Diagram Legend.

 As an alternative representation, Features could also be nested inside each other in the diagram down to a number of levels.
-This method has the advantage that the Features will be automatically nested underneath each other as child elements in the Project Browser.
+This method has the advantage that the Features will be automatically nested underneath each other as child elements in the Browser window.

 Learn More: Requirements Diagram